sailpoint-oss/python-sdk/sailpoint/beta/docs/IAIAccessRequestRecommendationsApi.md

 configuration.access_token = os.environ["ACCESS_TOKEN"]

 # Enter a context with an instance of the API client
-with beta.ApiClient(configuration) as api_client:
+with sailpoint.beta.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = beta.IAIAccessRequestRecommendationsApi(api_client)
+    api_instance = sailpoint.beta.IAIAccessRequestRecommendationsApi(api_client)
-    access_request_recommendation_action_item_dto = beta.AccessRequestRecommendationActionItemDto() # AccessRequestRecommendationActionItemDto | The recommended access that was viewed for an identity.
+    access_request_recommendation_action_item_dto = sailpoint.beta.AccessRequestRecommendationActionItemDto() # AccessRequestRecommendationActionItemDto | The recommended access that was viewed for an identity.

     try:
         # Notification of Viewed Access Request Recommendations